 Employee experience reflects efforts to enhance employee engagement, with benefits in terms of retention and productivity.
 Although the employee or workplace experience is shaped by a wide range of factors, some estimates suggest that the physical and technological environment each contributes up to 30 percent of the overall employee experience.

-Workplace research on flexible and agile spaces provides one approach towards understanding how technologies can enhance the employee experience, as these flexible work concepts rely heavily on technology to function smoothly.
+Workplace research on flexible and agile spaces provides one approach to understanding how technologies can enhance the employee experience, as these flexible work concepts rely heavily on technology to function smoothly.
 The types of productivity enhancements associated with workplace experience and enabled by smart workplace technology fall into several categories: purpose, autonomy, communication, and reputation.